How do I collect my winnings after placing bets at outlets?

 For prize amounts up to $5,000, visit any Singapore Pools branch for cash collection.

 For prize amounts above $5,000, visit our Singapore Pools Main Branch (210 Middle Road) for cheque collection.
 Available Mondays to Fridays, 8am - 4.30pm, excluding Public Holidays.
-Bring along your winning ticket and an original photo identification document bearing your name identical to the name in your bank records.
+Bring along your winning ticket and an original photo identification document (NRIC for Singaporean/PR or passport for foreigners) bearing your name and identification matching that of your bank records.

 I tore my ticket accidentally.
 Can I still claim the prize?